sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### ICA activity warning

-I am seing the warning message below.
+I am seeing the warning message below.
 What does it mean?

 ```
 Warning: ICA activities and weights mismatch, click on the link below for more information